Send the link below via email or IMCopy

 will be able to identify several people involved in the treaty

-will be able to describe the perspectives of several people involved in the Treaty
+should be able to describe the perspectives of several people involved in the Treaty

-will be able to compare different perspectives on the Treaty
+might be able to compare different perspectives on the Treaty

 The nature of early contact